mojobob/CleaningProj/CodeBook.md

 ### What was extracted from the Samsung data set

-The original Samsung data was broken into test and training subsets by randomly assigning the 30 subjects to one of the two groups.
-Our generated data removes this distinction and combines the test and training data into a single block with no differentiation between the subsets.
+The original Samsung data was broken into test and train subsets by randomly assigning the 30 subjects to one of the two groups.
+Our generated data removes this distinction and combines the test and train data into a single block with no differentiation between the subsets.

 The generated data set includes only measurements from the Samsung data that are a mean or standard deviation.
 We actually filtered the columns of interest by looking for `-std(` or